hanspr/mi-ide/config/micro-ide/help/keybindings.md

 # Keybindings

+Micro has a plethora of hotkeys that make it easy and powerful to use and all hotkeys are fully customizable to your liking.

 Custom keybindings are stored internally in micro if changed with the `> bind` command or you can also be added in the file `~/.config/micro/bindings.json` as discussed below.
 For a list of the default keybindings in the json format used